BBelk/ArUcoPlacementTool/README.md

 ![Finder Tool Demo](./readme-images/placement_tool_finder_img1.png "Finder Tool Demo")

 The Finder Tool is a versatile feature designed for:
-- **Identifying Unknown Markers:** Locate specific AR tags or QR Codes within images.
+- **Identifying Unknown Markers:** Identify AR Tags with unknown IDs.
 - **Exploring Dictionaries:** Experiment with different dictionaries to understand marker patterns.

-### "Any" Usage:
+### Usage:
+-**Searching "Any" Dictionaries** For markers with unknown dictionaries
 - **Grid Selection:** Choose the grid size (excluding border squares) to match your marker's specifications.
 - **Manual Selection:** Click on grid cells to define the pattern you're searching for.
-- **Searching "Any"** Click the 'Check Marker" button to search through groups of dictionaries with matching selected size
+- **Cheking "Any"** Click the 'Check Marker" button to search through groups of dictionaries with matching selected size

-- **Dictionary Selection:** Opt for a specific dictionary or an "Any" group to broaden the search scope.
 - **Searching Specific Dictionary** The chosen specific dictionary is automatically searched when clicking cells in grid.
-  - **Performance:** Selecting a single dictionary ensures faster searching, while multiple dictionaries may cause performance delays.
+  - **Performance:** Selecting a single dictionary searches when cells are changed, while "Any" dictionaries require user input to search.

 - **Rotation:** Rotate the grid left or right to match markers with unknown orientations.

-> **Tip:** Use the Finder Tool to recover markers with forgotten IDs or to identify markers encountered in real-world applications.
+> **Tip:** Use the Finder Tool to recover markers with forgotten IDs or to identify markers encountered in the real-world.

 ## Acknowledgements